 - antiviral drug (remdesivir)

 When the kidneys aren’t properly functioning, it can affect other organs, such as the heart, lungs, and liver.

 Even without preexisting kidney disease, new kidney problems are common in people who become critically ill with COVID-19.
-A multicenter retrospective study found that:
+A multicenter retrospective